platformio/platformio-docs/en/latest/_sources/boards/sifive/sparkfun_redboard_v.rst.txt

       - Open Source Software for Developing on the SiFive Freedom E Platform

     * - :ref:`framework_freertos`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms.

     * - :ref:`framework_zephyr`
-      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind
+      - Zephyr is a new generation, scalable, optimized, secure RTOS for multiple hardware architectures